ollayf/ALPHAbot/storage/error_log.md

     context.user_data = default_user_data
   File "d:\Telegram_Projects\new_ALPHAbot\venv\lib\site-packages\telegram\ext\callbackcontext.py", line 122, in user_data
     raise AttributeError("You can not assign a new value to user_data, see "
-AttributeError: You can not assign a new value to user_data, see https://git.io/fjxKe 2020-04-22 18:38:13,444 - telegram.ext.dispatcher -                     ERROR - No error handlers are registered, logging exception.
+AttributeError: You can not assign a new value to user_data, see b 2020-04-22 18:38:13,444 - telegram.ext.dispatcher -                     ERROR - No error handlers are registered, logging exception.
 Traceback (most recent call last):
   File "d:\Telegram_Projects\new_ALPHAbot\venv\lib\site-packages\telegram\ext\dispatcher.py", line 343, in process_update